-Northampton South MP David Mackintosh has announced he will not be standing for re-election in the Northampton South Constituency.
+BREAKING NEWS: David Mackintosh says he will NOT stand for re-election in Northampton South

 Revealing his decision on Twitter on Thursday night, Mr Mackintosh said it had been an honour to represent the town.